leggedrobotics/icp_localization/README.md

 ## Installation

-Clone the following three dependencies:
+If not on ANYmal, clone the following three dependencies:
 ```bash
 # in your source folder `src`
 git clone https://github.com/leggedrobotics/libnabo.git